 Companies like HTC and Oculus have been leading this charge as they produce some of the most innovative devices available for consumers.
 These gadgets feature complex displays capable of replicating real-world environments with stunning accuracy.
 This has allowed users to explore digital spaces through interactive gameplay or simply enjoy 360-degree movies without ever having to leave their homes.

-VR Technologies Overview
+Exploring the Core VR Technologies

 VR technologies are diverse and varied, ranging from hardware such as headsets, gloves, controllers, and bodysuits to software like engines and platforms for creating immersive experiences.
 VR hardware typically comprises components like headset displays, external tracking systems, audio output devices, controllers (joysticks or handheld remotes), haptic feedback peripherals (vibrating gloves or bodysuits), and motion trackers.
 These pieces need to work together to provide a truly immersive experience.
+On the software side, asset creation plays a key role, involving the design of 3D models, textures, environments, and interactions that bring virtual worlds to life.

 Headset displays are the most crucial part of any VR system since they allow users to see virtual worlds in 3D.
 They come in various shapes and sizes with features such as adjustable focus lenses and integrated speakers or headphones.
 Some popular headset models include Oculus Rift S, HTC Vive Cosmos Elite, Valve Index, Samsung Odyssey+, and Microsoft HoloLens 2.
 Tracking systems are also essential – they allow users to move around virtual spaces like they were there.
 As for controllers or input devices, these range from gamepads to hand-held remotes or even full-body vibrating suits for more intense experiences.